Elections in Sweden: Riksdag elections

 The unicameral Parliament of Sweden has 349 members: 310 are elected using party-list proportional representation, and 39 using "adjustment seats".

-2018 election

-At the 2018 general elections, the red-green coalition consisting of Social Democrats, Greens, and the Left got 40.7% of the votes compared to 40.3% for the Alliance parties, resulting in a single-seat difference between the blocks.
-After a prolonged government formation process, Stefan Löfven was able to form a minority government with the Greens, conditional on external support from Centre Party and the Liberals.

 Riksdag election results in percent of the vote 1911–2022

 The first elections to a unicameral Riksdag were held in 1970.
 The older figures refer to elections of the Andra kammaren under the older bicameral system.

-Note that, as of 12 September 2022, the 2022 results are still preliminary; official results will be announced about two weeks after the election.
+Note that, as of 16 September 2026, the 2026 results are still preliminary; official results will be announced about two weeks after the election.